South Korea: Plane crashes at Muan airport – DW – 12/29/2024

-A plane crashed at South Korea's Muan airport in the South Jeolla province after veering off the runway on Sunday, Yonhap news agency reported.

-The Jeju Air flight was carrying 175 passengers and six crew when it attempted to land.
-At least 28 were dead due to the crash, Yonhap reported.
+The Jeju Air flight was flying back from Bangkok in Thailand, and the incident took place while it was landing.

+According to the emergency office and local media, the landing gear malfunctioned, causing the plane to run off the runway, hit a fence, and catch fire.

-The plane crashed after its landing gear malfunctioned, the Associated Press news agency cited the emergency office as saying.
-The office added that the fire was put out, while rescue officials were trying to get the passengers out of the plane.
+The emergency office said the fire was put out, while rescue officials were trying to get the passengers out of the plane.

-Local TV stations aired footage showing thick pillows of black smoke billowing from the plane.

 This is a breaking news story.
 Please refresh for updates